 Dr. Philip's areas of interest include motor skill learning, functional rehabilitation and compensation after unilateral hand impairment, and how hand dominance interacts with function and rehabilitation.

 Dr. Philip directs the Neuroscience and Rehabilitation Laboratory, which focuses on the interaction between hand dominance, brain lateralization, and rehabilitation following unilateral impairment such as stroke, amputation, or nerve injury.
 He combines behavioral, neuroimaging, and neuromodulation methods to understand how the brain and body change after impairment, and how they can further change during rehabilitation.
 Toward this end, he is also interested in the assessment of sensory and motor function in the hand, and the cortical asymmetries that underlie handedness and hand-specific learning.
 By understanding the cortical asymmetries that drive performance and participation, and how this organization changes in pathological conditions, he hopes to improve rehabilitation and care for patients with unilateral impairment, especially of the dominant hand.

-Dr. Philip is co-coursemaster for the PhD courses Rehabilitation & Participation Science Research Seminar and Biospsychosocial Factors Affecting Performance, and mentors MSOT and OTD students who work in his laboratory.
+Dr. Philip is co-coursemaster for the PhD courses Rehabilitation & Participation Science Research Seminar and Biospsychosocial Factors Affecting Performance, and mentors MSOT and OTD students who work in his laboratory

 2009: PhD in neuroscience, Brown University